The Sergeants' Academy (40 hours)

 Homework Assignments: There is no homework.

 Course Credit: 40 hours

-This course is intended for candidates for promotion and those who already hold the rank of Sergeant or Supervisor.
+This course is intended for both commissioned and non-commissioned candidates for promotion and those who already hold the rank of Sergeant, Supervisor, Manager or Director.
 Agencies may choose to also include certain personnel who are not yet official candidates for promotion, but clearly demonstrate potential for promotion at some point in their future career.
 Participation is NOT LIMITED to commissioned personnel; they may be from Patrol, Corrections/Jail, Records, Dispatch/911 or any other section within your agency.
 Civilian personnel are also welcome in this (or any other) Academy.

 COURSE OUTLINE: The Sergeants’ Academy Course Online & LIVE

-Sessions 8 and 9 (Four Hours Each , April 2 and April 9) – The Sergeant’s Role In Community and Media Relations Among The Topics To Be Covered During These Two, Four-Hour Sessions: Marketing & Community Relations Defined; How To Deal With The Media; How To Write An Effective Community Relations Plan; Using Social Media To Promote The Value Of Your Agency; The Role Of Citizen’s Academies In Furthering The Agency’s Objectives; The Role And Responsibilities Of The Public Information Officer (PIO); Bad Press: How To Deal With It/How To Avoid It; Effectively Packaging Your Agency; How And Why To Create A Citizen’s Advisory Group.
+Sessions 8 and 9 (Four Hours Each , June 25 and July 2 ) – The Sergeant’s Role In Community and Media Relations Among The Topics To Be Covered During These Two, Four-Hour Sessions: Marketing & Community Relations Defined; How To Deal With The Media; How To Write An Effective Community Relations Plan; Using Social Media To Promote The Value Of Your Agency; The Role Of Citizen’s Academies In Furthering The Agency’s Objectives; The Role And Responsibilities Of The Public Information Officer (PIO); Bad Press: How To Deal With It/How To Avoid It; Effectively Packaging Your Agency; How And Why To Create A Citizen’s Advisory Group.